bob-fornal/movie-search/README.md

 To do:

 - [x] Build out API service (REST) to get auth and make the calls for data.
-- [ ] Build out API service (GraphQL) to get auth and make the calls for data.
 - [x] Build out frontend search (by title only - SELECT).
 - [x] Build out frontend retrieve and filter by genre (paged).
 - [x] Add page navigation of results with position and totals.
 - [x] Build out frontend cards to display notable information based on results.
-- [ ] Loading Spinner
+- [x] Loading Spinner
+- [ ] Build out API service (GraphQL) to get auth and make the calls for data.
 - [ ] Unit Tests